Qiskit/qiskit/CONTRIBUTING.md

   comment.
 If you are empowered to merge PRs, you should be empowered to edit the author's comment to add these, if necessary.

+* The PR title is clear, concise, and does not link to GitHub issues.

+  As a merger, you can edit the title; there is an "edit" button at the top right of the PR main page, right of the title.
+This title becomes the `git` commit summary line, so should be understandable without reference to GitHub.

 If a PR is backported, the Mergify bot will open a PR for each branch to backport it to.
 Assuming there are no merge conflicts, you can immediately approve and enqueue those PRs; a GitHub Actions workflow will copy across the